 Auckland to Orewa - travel time 30 minutes

-Journey north over the Auckland Harbour Bridge towards the bays and beaches of Auckland’s North Shore.
-Continue driving on the northern motorway and exit at Orewa, a seaside town on the edge of a long, white sand surf beach.
-Take a stroll through the small shopping centre, explore one of the northern bush trails, or take a quick dip in the ocean.
+Head north on the northern motorway from Auckland and exit at Orewa, a seaside town on the edge of a long, white sand surf beach.
+Take a stroll through the shops and cafes, explore one of the northern bush trails, or take a quick dip in the ocean.

-If you’re travelling with kids, Orewa’s seaside playground is a great spot for a quick run around.
+If you’re travelling with kids, Orewa’s seaside playground is a great spot for a quick run around to burn some energy.

 Orewa to Warkworth - travel time 30 minutes

-As you continue on to Warkworth, enjoy lush native forest and scenic farmland.
+As you continue on towards Warkworth, enjoy lush native forest and scenic farmland.

 Warkworth to Whangarei -travel time 1 hour 25 minutes

 Warkworth is a lovely town situated on the banks of the Mahurangi River and is central to many surrounding attractions on the Matakana Coast.
-From Warkworth you can explore surf beaches, vineyards, art galleries, golf courses, marine and wildlife sanctuaries and regional parks.
-Stopping for a short walk along the riverbank is a good excuse to take a break from driving.
+From Warkworth you can explore surf beaches, vineyards, art galleries, golf courses and regional parks.
+Stopping for a coffee from a local cafe and a short walk along the riverbank is a good excuse to take a break from driving.

 Whangarei to Paihia - travel time 1 hour

 Whangarei is New Zealand's northernmost city.
 Sitting at the edge of the Whangarei Harbour, it offers lots to see and do and we suggest you stop here for a look around.
 You’ll find many stylish cafes and restaurants, museums, art galleries and shops at the Town Basin as well as an interesting art trail and loop walkway.
-If you’re stopping in Whangarei, a short walk through native forest to Whangarei Falls is worth it!
+If you’re stopping here Whangarei Falls is a great spot with a short walk through native forest and park to stretch the legs.